 When we put that all together, and allow your copywriting to tell a compelling story that supposes the dream scenario already exists with credible social proof, it becomes nearly impossible for the right target market to turn you down.

-In fact, it has the opposite effect.
+It has the opposite effect.

 When you get the copywriting right, you become the go-to solution for your ideal customer, and they're willing to pay more for your products, which they genuinely understand to be the best they can get.